-Pursuant to the requirements of the Securities Act of 1933, this Registration Statement on Form N-2 has been signed by the following persons in the capacities and on the dates set forth below.
+Pursuant to the requirements of the Securities Act of 1933, this Registration Statement on Form N-2 has been signed by the following persons in the capacities set forth below on April 20, 2016.
+This document may be executed by the signatories hereto on any number of counterparts, all of which constitute one and the same instrument.